vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 Another serious flaw is that nontemporal stores do not forward to loads - any loads to addresses with a nontemporal store in flight will simply stall until the store is complete, and then load from ram.

 These instructions should only be used with care and benchmarking+profiling of an application beforehand.
+You're explicitely bypassing the single most important hardware mechanism for making software run fast.
 Make sure that you consistently have a cache problem, and that nontemporal stores can help it, before having your software use them.

 ### What can we do with just this?